Ma-Ko-dev/UkuleleAkkordtrainer/README.md

   <img src="assets/previews/preview_v1.1.9.png" alt="Preview of the Ukulele Chord Trainer" width="600">
 </p>

-## Requirements

-- Python 3.x
-- Tkinter
-- SpeechRecognition
-- PyAudio

 ## Installation

 Download the latest [release](https://github.com/Ma-Ko-dev/UkuleleAkkordtrainer/releases/latest), extract it, and run the program.

--- or --

-1. Clone or download the repository
-2. Install dependencies
-3. Run the app

 ## Notes on voice recognition